Why People Stopped Reading Your Blog Posts

 There is nothing inherently wrong with promoting products through your blog post.
 Be they your own products or those sold by other companies, you can make money from blogging if you advertise a little.

 However, you don’t want to overdo it.
-If your readers assume you are more interested in making money than actually informing and entertaining them, they might tire of your blog and head elsewhere for their article needs.
+If your readers assume you are more interested in making money than actually informing and entertaining them, they might tire of your blog.
+And then head elsewhere for their article needs.

 #6: Your blog posts lack personality